SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Upgrade Notice ==

-= 1.3.3 =
+= 1.4.0 =
-This update ensures compatibility with WordPress 4.7
+This update adds two new checks and updates two others